Kequc/knex-stringcase/README.md

 (value: string, queryContext: object) => string
 ```

-A function which will run before modifications made by this library, when keys are still in application format if needed.
+A function which will run before modifications made by this library, when keys are still in application format on the way to the database if needed.

 #### appPostProcessResponse